acts-project/acts/docs/core/seeding.md

 #### SeedFilter::filterSeeds_1SpFixed

-This function allows the detector specific cuts to filter on the basis of all seeds with a common middle SP and limits the number of seeds per middle SP to the configured limit.
+This function allows the detector-specific cuts to filter based on all seeds with a common middle SP and limits the number of seeds per middle SP to the configured limit.
 It sorts the seeds by weight and, to achieve a well-defined ordering in the rare case weights are equal, sorts them by location.
-The ordering by location is only done to make sure reimplementations (such as the GPU code) are comparable and return the bitwise exactly same result.
+The ordering by location is only done to make sure reimplementations (such as the GPU code) are comparable and return the bitwise exactly the same result.

-When a seed is accepted and seed confirmation is enabled, the weight of that seed is assigned to each of its SPs.
-Each SP will hold the weight of the best seed that includes that SP.
-This information is used in the selection of the next seeds:
-The seed is kept only if its weight is greater or equal than the weight of at least one of its SP components.

 [^Tanabashi:2018]: M. Tanabashi et al. (Particle Data Group), Passage of Particles Through Matter, Phys.
 Rev. D 98 0300001 (2018) 2.